Translation Tools.

 Send them to us here at

-Japanese English Translation without the help of Translation Tools.
+Japanese English Translation with the help of Translation Tools.